This city has everything, from stunning beaches and waterfront adventures to chic shopping scenes and a diverse gastronomical spread!

 You can grab a drink and just sit back and enjoy some feel-good laughs after a long day in the city.

-The Urban Hive Market
+Find Local Buys at The Urban Hive Market

 The Urban Hive Market is held every fourth Friday of the month.